 Plus if you add movement to the water your feathered friends will not be able to resist your invitation.
-Wild birds like many of their admirers love the sound of water.
+Wild birds love the sound of water.

 And a bird bath will draw birds who normally would not be attracted to a feeder, like Warblers for instance.

 But, will feeding and watching wild birds in your backyard be enjoyable and exhilarating all the time?

 Don't let the problems that come along from time to time overwhelm you.
 There are ways to fix every obstacle.

 You may have found this site because you were looking for a solution to a backyard bird feeding dilemma.

 The help you need to fix the troubles you encounter are here, so you can enjoy this wonderful hobby to the full extent.

 Wild birds raise their young in a fashion that is suited to their particular species' preferences and their environment.

 Bird houses are another avenue to attract birds for close-up viewing.
 It is a wonderful experience to watch adult birds care for and raise their young.